tier6tank/doubles/trunk/dupfinder/readme.txt

    To get there, you have to download wxWidgets from http://sourceforge.net/projects/wxwindows

-a) In Unix configure the whole thing with options as you like (but --disable-shared is required, you could but also change
+a) In Unix configure the whole library with options as you like (but --disable-shared is required, you could but also change
     the makefiles to be able to link with shared libraries), for example